Membership Handbook

 • Email: Please include names and dates of birth for all members on the account and the month you wish to cancel your membership

 • Power Outages: It is the YMCA’s policy to suspend facility activities if power is out for a period of 30 minutes or more without sign of restoration.
-We will communicate closures via email and on our website.

 • Thunder and Lightning: If thunder or lightning is seen/heard, all pools, showers, steam rooms, and saunas will close until 30 minutes after the last reported strike.
 Outdoor activities may be relocated, delayed, or cancelled due to nearby lightning strikes.